Coronavirus disease (COVID-19) in China

 - monitor your health for fever, cough and difficulty breathing; and,

-- avoid crowded public spaces and places where you cannot easily separate yourself from others if you become ill.
+- avoid places where you cannot easily separate yourself from others if you become ill.

 If you start having symptoms:

 - isolate yourself from others as quickly as possible

 - immediately call a health care professional or public health authority

 They will provide advice on what you should do.